bcnmy/documentation/docs/pages/modules/validators/smartSessions/usingSmartSessions.md

 // Initialize the module for using permissions const usePermissionsModule = toSmartSessionsValidator({
   account: nexusClient.account,
-  signer: sessionKey // The session key granted permission });
+  signer: sessionKey, // The session key granted permission
+  moduleData: sessionData.moduleData // This is the module data returned from the createSessions step });

 // Extend the client with session usage capabilities